Sparki – The Easy Robot for Everyone

 - 2x Geared stepper motors (precise, measured movement down to millimeters/ sub-degrees

 - Powered by 4xAA batteries (rechargeable or alkaline, batteries not included)

 - 1x Marker holder for drawing and writing

 - And textured ABS plastic shell for your choice of decoration:

-Based on pilot-class testing of Sparki with late elementary to middle school aged children, as well as extensive experience teaching Arduino classes to kids and adults alike, we’re developing key tutorials and individual/classroom lesson plans for Sparki, all available for free (CC Attribution licensed).
+Based on pilot-class testing of Sparki with late elementary to middle school aged children, as well as extensive experience teaching Arduino classes to kids and adults alike, we have developed tutorials for Sparki, all available for free (CC Attribution licensed) and frequently expanded.